#464: Seeing code flows and generating tests with Kolo Transcript

 43:19 However, we talked a little bit about the production thing.

-43:30 single server, but you could do like, let's just run this for 1% of the traffic so that
+43:30 But you could do like, let's just run this for 1% of the traffic so that you don't kill the system.

 43:48 A hundred percent.

-43:58 Like all of us constantly imagine like, what is like, we play computer looking at
+43:59 Like all of us constantly imagine like what is like we play computer looking at our code, imagining what the values can be.

-44:07 some complex function in production and you want to understand how it works.
+44:05 But like, yeah, say you're looking at some complex function in production and you want to understand how it works.

-44:11 Like how useful would it be if you could see like the 10, the last 10 times it was
+44:10 Like how useful would it be if you could see like the 10, the last 10 times it was called, like what were the values going into it and what were the values coming out of it?

-44:18 Like, that would be, I just think like, why do we not have this already?
+44:18 Like that would be, I just think like, why do we not have this already?

-44:22 Like, why does your editor not show you for every single function in the code base,
+44:22 Like why does your editor not show you for every single function in the code base?

-44:26 give examples of like how it's actually used like in production.
+44:26 Give examples of like how it's actually used like in production.

 44:30 Yeah.